 - For assistance with handicapped accessible seating, please call 800-745-3000.

-- We accept cash only at the event box office.
+- We accept cash, Visa, Mastercard, and Discover Card at the event box office.

 - A $1.00 restoration fee is added to the price of each ticket.

 - If you do not see a show listed for sale, it may not be a confirmed booking yet.

 What time does the show actually start/when do doors open?

 The time on your ticket is when the entertainment is scheduled to start; of course some artists are more punctual than others.
 Doors open anywhere from 30 minutes to 45 minutes before the showtime.
 Remember, most event seats are reserved; no matter how early you arrive, you get the same seat!
 We’re an active movie theater and do not allow event crowds to gather in the lobby before doors open.

 Generally speaking, we don’t know.
 Unless the opening/support act is listed on the event, we don’t find out more than that until the band arrives that afternoon.
 Many World Music shows do not have opening acts, whereas many Live Nation shows do.
 If a show is billed as “An Evening With…” then there is not usually an opening act.
 And if you skip the opening act, just remember: Jimi Hendrix opened for the Monkees… imagine skipping that!

 What time does the show end?